Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 - Take Medrol by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - If you miss a dose of Medrol, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Medrol.